dparres/Deepseek-OCR/README.md

 To use the GPU devcontainer, you must have:

-- NVIDIA GPU
+- NVIDIA GPU.

-- NVIDIA drivers installed
+- NVIDIA drivers installed.

-- Docker + NVIDIA Container Toolkit
+- Docker + NVIDIA Container Toolkit.

-- CUDA-compatible GPU (your Dockerfile uses CUDA 11.8)
+- CUDA-compatible GPU (your Dockerfile uses CUDA 11.8).

 Test GPU availability inside the container: